trevor-vaughan/pupmod-voxpupuli-selinux/README.md

   You will need to update your manifests to use the new parameter names.

-* The vox_selinux::restorecond manifest to manage the restorecond service no longer exists
+* The selinux::restorecond manifest to manage the restorecond service no longer exists

 ## Known problems / limitations